Time to Consider a Trilateral Asian ABM Treaty

-At the height of the Cold War, the Anti-Ballistic Missile (ABM) Treaty was signed between two superpower rivals based on a counterintuitive logic: the best way to ensure stability is to keep oneself vulnerable to a nuclear strike by the adversary.
-In other words, the search for invulnerability by either side would prompt a dangerous arms race creating a “security dilemma” in which both countries would end up less secure.
+At the height of the Cold War, the Anti-Ballistic Missile (ABM) Treaty was signed between two superpower rivals based on a counterintuitive logic: that the best way to ensure stability is to keep oneself vulnerable to a nuclear strike by the adversary.
+In other words, either side’s search for invulnerability would prompt a dangerous arms race, creating a security dilemma in which both countries would end up less secure.
 The ABM treaty signed in 1972, which continued to be in force until 2002 when the George W. Bush administration unilaterally withdrew from it, not only ensured that a certain amount of checks and balances were brought to bear on the superpower strategic arms race, but also created a great deal of strategic stability between the United States and the Soviet Union.
-Despite several inadequacies and loopholes, the ABM treaty provided an out-of-the-box solution that did have an overall impact, however limited, on the strategic arms race between the superpowers.
+Despite several inadequacies and loopholes, the ABM treaty provided an outside-the-box solution that did have an overall impact, however limited, on the strategic arms race between the superpowers.

-In order to decelerate an intensified triangular strategic competition among China, India, and Pakistan, it makes sense to consider a trilateral ABM treaty among the regional powers specifying constraints and limits on the development of BMD systems in the region.
-The proposed treaty does not envision a complete rollback or elimination of their BMD systems, but rather would limit them to mutually acceptable limits.
+In order to decelerate an intensified triangular strategic competition among China, India, and Pakistan, it makes sense to consider a trilateral ABM treaty among the regional powers that specifies constraints and limits on the development of BMD systems in the region.
+The proposed treaty does not envision a complete rollback or elimination of BMD systems, but rather would limit them to mutually acceptable limits.

 Capabilities and Concerns

 New Delhi’s interest in BMD also reflects concerns about Pakistan that are different from concerns about China.
-With regards to Pakistan, India is worried about the possibility of a rogue launch of its nuclear weapons, either by insiders within the Pakistan army or terror outfits.
-To the Indian mind then, a limited BMD would probably be useful in the event of a non-conventional nuclear threat from Pakistan.
+With regard to Pakistan, India is worried about the possibility of a rogue launch of its nuclear weapons, either by insiders within the Pakistan army or by terror outfits.
+To the Indian mind then, a limited BMD would probably be useful in the event of a nonconventional nuclear threat from Pakistan.
 As I have argued elsewhere,

 India’s BMD project has made ripples in Pakistan, which believes that under an Indian BMD umbrella with potential outstanding capabilities, New Delhi would be able to carry out a first strike without fearing retaliation.
 After initially dismissing Indian claims about its BMD program, Pakistani views have become alarmist today: Pakistan not only considers Indian BMD to be deeply damaging to strategic stability in the region, but also is actively exploring ways to defeat it.
 That said, given its cash-strapped economy, Pakistan’s BMD options are likely to be both limited and expensive.
 Without proactive help from China, Rawalpindi will not be able to match India’s BMD capabilities.